caltechlibrary/acacia/htdocs/dashboard.md

 Welcome to ACACIA
 =================

-Acaca is a micro webservice for managing CaltechAUTHORS submissions via DOI.
+Acaca is a micro webservice for managing [CaltechAUTHORS](https://authors.library.caltech.edu) submissions via DOI retrieving metadata from [CrossRef](https://crossref.org) and [DataCite](https://datacite.org).
+Acacia supports retrieving data by providing one or more DOI via EMail or through a simple data entry form.
+The collected DOI can be used to retrieve metadata from CrossRef and DataCite resulting in EPrint XML suitable for importting into CaltechAUATHORS.

 Workflows
 ---------